How to Build a DIY Outdoor Gear Room for $120

 Next you’ll want to attach the 2 x 4 to the OSB with screws.
 This should be done on a hard surface, place an extra 2 x 4 on the side that the 1 x 2 will sit on to keep it level.
 Do this first then add the legs.
 Pictures are better at describing this than words.

 Next, align the assembly with the 1×2 and secure the OSB top to the of the 1×2 and voila you’ve got shelves!
 The last thing to do is to screw the peg board up along the studs – screws every 12″ should suffice.

 Organize and Accessorize

 This is the fun part!
 I chose to organize by activity and use.
-It took a little trail and error, but we got everything all organized just the way we like it.
+It took a little trial and error, but we got everything all organized just the way we like it.
 Wow, does it make a world of difference!
 I was amazed to see how much I’ve got and how much space I have for the few wish list items I’ve still yet to pick up.